 1. Mix together everything from the first list, but the Chicken, until a paste has formed.
 Set aside.

-1. Heat Olive Oil in a pot and when hot add Onion, Garlic and Ginger then mix and cover.
-Let cook for 5-10 minutes, on a medium heat, or until soft.
+1. Heat Olive Oil in a pan and when hot add Onion, Garlic and Ginger then stir and let cook for 5-10 minutes, on a medium heat, or until soft.

-2. Add Coconut Milk, Banana, Curry Powder, Brown Sugar, Salt and Parsley then stir together and Boil covered for 5 minutes.
-When 5 minutes are up pour into a blender and blend until smooth, return to the pot and bring to the boil.
-Add in Paste and stir until everything has combined then add in Chicken, cover and let it simmer on a medium heat for 10 minutes.
+2. Add Coconut Milk, Banana, Curry Powder, Brown Sugar, Salt and Parsley then stir together and heat for 5 minutes, then pour into a blender and blend until smooth, return to the pan and bring to the boil.
+Add in Paste and stir until everything has combined then add in Chicken, reduce heat and let it simmer on a medium heat for 20 minutes.